Astronomy equipment

 Fuel cost varies

-If you want more magnification, the Celestron SkyMaster Pro 20×80 (~£200) steps up to 80mm objectives and 20× magnification — approaching small-telescope performance.
+If you want more light-gathering and magnification, the SkyMaster Pro 20×80 (~£305) steps up to 80mm objectives and 20× — a significant upgrade, but with a matching price and heavier tripod requirement.

 Transparency note: Some links on this page are affiliate links to UK retailers like First Light Optics and Amazon.
 If you buy through them, we may earn a small commission at no extra cost to you.
 This helps keep WatchTheStars free.
 We never let affiliate relationships influence our recommendations — we suggest the same gear we'd recommend to a friend.